 It is a wonderful “good fat” food for baby’s brain and physical development, try an avocado as baby’s first food instead of refined cereals.” ~ Wholesome Baby Food Momtastic.
 There are baby food recipes on the site too.

 5. Stabilize Blood Sugar Levels

-Avocado slows digestion which keeps blood sugar from spiking after a meal.
+Avocado slows down digestion which keeps blood sugar from spiking after a meal.

 6. Avocados can Protect Unborn Babies

-One avocado provides one third of your recommended daily intake of folate, which helps form a baby’s brain and nervous system.
-The USDA recommends avocados as one of the best sources for some of the nutrients needed when pregnant.
+One avocado provides one-third of your recommended daily intake of folate, which helps form a baby’s brain and nervous system.
+The USDA recommends avocados as one of the best sources of some of the nutrients needed when pregnant.

 7. Improve Eyesight